keu/docs/astro/environment-variables.md

 :::

+If you prefer to work with the Astro CLI, you can create and update environment variables using the `astro deployment variable create` and `astro deployment variable update` commands.
+For more information, see [CLI Command Reference](cli/astro-deployment-variable-create.md).

 ### Edit existing values

 If you want to make changes to an existing environment variable, you can modify the variable's value at any time.
 To do so: